zerox80/adblocker-extension/README.md

 This extension provides basic ad and tracker blocking functionality by parsing a filter list (similar to EasyList format) and converting the rules into the format required by Chrome's `declarativeNetRequest` API.
 It prioritizes efficiency and adherence to the Manifest V3 architecture.

-The current implementation uses a JavaScript-based parser for the filter list.
-An experimental WebAssembly (WASM) parser (`wasm/`) is included as a proof-of-concept for potential future performance improvements.
+**Blocking läuft im Browser‑Kernel, nicht in JavaScript**, da alle Filterregeln über die `declarativeNetRequest` API direkt im nativen Browser‑Engine umgesetzt werden.

 ## Features

 * **Manifest V3 Compliant:** Built using the modern Chrome extension platform.
-* **Declarative Net Request API:** Leverages Chrome's efficient, privacy-preserving mechanism for blocking network requests.
+* **Declarative Net Request API:** Leverages Chrome's efficient, privacy-preserving mechanism for blocking network requests (Blocking in Browser‑Kernel, not in JavaScript).
 * **Filter List Parsing:** Reads rules from `filter_lists/filter.txt`.
     * Supports common filter syntax like `||domain.example^`.
     * Supports `$domain=` options for specifying triggering/excluded domains.